-We have incurred losses and cumulative negative cash flows from operations since our inception in December 2014 resulting in an accumulated deficit of approximately \$32.2 million as of December 31, 2020.
+We have incurred losses and cumulative negative cash flows from operations since we commenced operations resulting in an accumulated deficit of approximately \$51.8 million as of December 31, 2022.
 We anticipate that we will continue to incur losses for the foreseeable future.
-We expect that our research and development and general and administrative expenses will increase to enable the execution of our strategic plan.
-As a result, we anticipate that we will seek to raise additional capital in 2021 to fund our future operations.
-We will seek to obtain needed capital through a combination of equity offerings, debt financings, strategic collaborations and grant funding.
-To date, we have funded our operations through net proceeds from the initial public offering of our common stock and net proceeds from sales under our Capital on DemandTM Sales Agreement, private placements of our preferred and common stock, and the net receipt of funds related to the acquisition of camsirubicin as discussed in our Annual Report on Form 10-K for the year ended December 31, 2019 under Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations, Liquidity and Resources, filed with the SEC on March 27, 2020.
-We anticipate that the currently available funds as of March 5, 2021, will fund our planned operations at least through March 31, 2022.
+We expect that our R&D and G&A expenses will increase to enable the execution of our strategic plan.
+As a result, we anticipate that we will seek to raise additional capital within the next 12 months to fund our future operations.
+We will seek to obtain needed capital through a combination of equity offerings, including the usage of our Capital on DemandTM Sales Agreement with JonesTrading, debt financings, strategic collaborations and grant funding.
+To date, we have funded our operations through net proceeds from the initial public offering of our common stock, net proceeds from sales of our common stock through at-the-market sales programs, private placements of our planned operations at least through March 31, 2024.

-We invest our cash equivalents in a money market account.
+We invest our cash equivalents in two money market accounts and U.S. Treasury Bills.